 \subsubsection{Disinfectant Drone}

-Keeping areas sanitized and disinfected during the quarantine period is very important and this can be achieved by using another type of drone, called Disinfectant Drone\cite{disinfect2020} (See Fig. \ref{image:disinfectantDrone}).
-These types of drones are capable of reducing the contamination of the virus and also preventing health workers from getting infected.
-DJI, a company in China, made these drones with the ability to disinfect one hundred meters in one hour.
-It was also employed in Spain for disinfecting purposes \cite{2Drones2020}.
+Keeping areas sanitized and disinfected during the quarantine period is very important, and this can be achieved by using a particular type of drone, called a Disinfectant Drone\cite{disinfect2020} (See Fig. \ref{image:disinfectantDrone}).
+These drones can reduce the contamination of the virus and also prevent health care workers from getting infected.
+DJI company produced this drone with the ability to disinfect one hundred meters in one hour.
+This type of drone has also been used in Spain for disinfecting purposes \cite{2Drones2020}.